 If you have vision problems, you may have considered getting LASIK, which is laser eye surgery.
-Many people love the idea of having better vision but aren’t sure if the process is worth it.
+Many people love the idea of having a better vision but aren’t sure if the process is worth it.
 Here are five great reasons to consider ditching glasses and getting the best vision of your life.

 1. Your vision is better than ever.